 Day 1: Our tour begins this evening with a 6 pm meeting in our St. John’s area hotel.
 Night in St. John’s.

 Days 2-6: Based in a comfortable hotel in downtown St. John’s, we’ll spend most of our time in and around the city and the adjacent parts of the Avalon Peninsula, venturing a bit farther afield should we hear of a stray within driving distance (as often happens).

 We’ll visit Cape Spear, the easternmost point of North America, and other scenic locations along the coastline looking for Great Cormorant, Common Eider, Purple Sandpiper, Dovekie, Thick-billed Murre, and Black Guillemot.
 January is the best month of the year to see numbers of the charismatic little Dovekie feeding close to shore, often just a few feet off the rocks or next to a wharf where it is possible to watch them swimming underwater in pursuit of tiny crustaceans.

 St. John’s is unsurpassed in North America for the large number and rich diversity of gulls observed in comfort at close range.
 There are nine species present daily in winter, including moderate numbers of Lesser Black-backed and Black-headed Gulls plus one or two European Mew (Common) Gulls.
 Glaucous Gulls occur in the hundreds and “Kumlien’s” Iceland Gulls in the thousands in the harbor and at adjacent Quidi Vidi Lake.
-In most winters there are also one or two Yellow-legged Gulls, and there is a possibility of Slaty-backed or European Herring Gull.
+Some winters there are one or two Yellow-legged Gulls, and there is a possibility of Slaty-backed or European Herring Gull.